Bohndiggin/py-job-tracker/plan.md

 7. Place to store your Minimum Viable salary
 8. Who to reach out to
 9. ~~Next steps for each application~~
+10. Section with good Questions to ask in phone interviews

 ## Nice to Have: